The Online Vocational English as a Second Language (VESL) Program

 Level Description

-The elementary level uses modern methods to introduce students to oral and written forms of English.
+101 – Beginners I & 102 – Beginners II The elementary levels use modern methods to introduce students to oral and written forms of English.
 Students can practice speaking, listening, and writing.

-The intermediate level continues to give students more opportunities to improve their English abilities in speaking and listening, and meanwhile introduces students to the basic skills of academic reading and writing; for example, how to locate main ideas, skim, and find context clues.
-The focus of writing at this level is to develop paragraphs with appropriate thesis statements.
-In addition, writing processes such as introduction, body and conclusion will also be introduced.
+201 – Intermediate I & 202 – Intermediate II The intermediate levels continue to give students more opportunities to improve their English abilities in speaking and listening.
+It also introduces students to the basic skills of academic reading and writing; for example, how to locate main ideas, skim, and find context clues.
+In addition, writing processes such as introduction, body and conclusion will be introduced.

-The advanced level strives to enhance students’ English ability in speaking, listening, reading, and writing.
-Students will be exposed to common idioms, including oral and written forms, and they are also introduced to academic research in reading and writing.
+301 – Advanced I & 302 – Advanced II The advanced levels strive to enhance students’ English abilities in speaking, listening, reading, and writing.
+Students will be exposed to common idioms, including oral and written forms, as well as academic research in reading and writing.

 Students will have the opportunity to research and to write about a topic.
 At this level, they will learn how to find and cite sources for their research papers.

-This level introduces English listening and speaking skills required in academia and the workplace.
-The students will practice writing and discuss topics in different subjects.
-In reading and writing, students will be presented with various types of academic genres and practice reading skills, such as positioning key ideas, understanding charts and graphs, and adjusting speed accordingly.
+401 – High-Advanced I & 402 – High-Advanced II These levels introduce English listening and speaking skills required in academia and the workplace.
+The students will practice writing and discuss topics on different subjects.
+In reading and writing, students will be presented with various types of academic genres, and they willpractice reading skills, such as positioning key ideas, understanding charts and graphs, and adjusting speed accordingly.

 Staff